Review of an Administrative Monetary Penalty by the Chief Electoral Officer

 The request must be made in the manner specified in the notice of violation.
-All requests for review must be submitted to the Commissioner of Canada Elections (Attn: Chief of Compliance), where the requests will be triaged.
-If the review is to be conducted by the Chief Electoral Officer, the Chief of Compliance will transfer the request to the Chief Electoral Officer once all necessary documents have been received.
+All requests for review must be submitted to the AMP Secretariat, located within the office of the Commissioner, which will triage the requests.
+If the review is to be conducted by the Chief Electoral Officer, the Secretariat will transfer the request to the Chief Electoral Officer once all necessary documents have been received.

-The review process will be conducted in writing, as the Chief Electoral Officer and the Commissioner are only authorized by the Canada Elections Act to consider written evidence and written submissions when making a decision on a review application.
+The review process will be conducted in writing, as the Chief Electoral Officer and the Commissioner are only authorized by the Canada Elections Act to consider written evidence and written submissions when deciding on a review application.

 Rules for Service of a Decision of the Chief Electoral Officer

-Once the Chief Electoral Officer has made a decision on a review, he must provide a copy of the decision by serving the decision on the person or entity that requested the review, in the manner set out below.
-He must also provide a copy of the decision to the Commissioner of Canada Elections.
+After concluding the review, the Chief Electoral Officer must provide a copy of the decision by serving the decision on the person or entity that requested the review, in the manner set out below.
+The Chief Electoral Officer must also provide a copy of the decision to the Commissioner.

-Section 521.21 of the Canada Elections Act provides that the Chief Electoral Officer must determine the manner of service of his review decision and publish the information on the process on his website.
+Section 521.21 of the Canada Elections Act provides that the Chief Electoral Officer must determine the manner of service of the review decision and publish the information on the process on the Chief Electoral Officer's website.
 For the purposes of section 521.21 of the Act, the Chief Electoral Officer has determined that service of a copy of a decision will be made to the applicant in one of the following manners:

 - by registered mail or courier to the address provided by the applicant; or